firecmsco/firecms/README.md

 * `properties`: List of properties included in this collection.
 Defaults to all.

-* `filterableProperties`: List of properties that include a filter.
+* `filterableProperties`: List of properties that include a filter widget.
+Defaults to none.

+* `initialFilter`: Initial filters applied to this collection.
+Consider that you can filter any property, but only those included in `filterableProperties` will include the corresponding filter widget.
         Defaults to none.

 * `pagination`: Is pagination enabled in this view.
 Defaults to true